 - What do you propose to do?

 - How do you think this change will make a positive impact on your course?

 OTL funds a limited number of grants each quarter.
 All full-time DU faculty are eligible to apply; adjunct faculty and graduate teaching assistants will be asked for a letter of support from the appropriate department chair, dean or associate dean.
-If you hope to implement your project during Summer 2017, please submit your proposal not later than Wednesday, May 1, 2017.
+If you hope to implement your project during Summer 2017, please submit your proposal no later than Wednesday, May 10, 2017.
 The deadline for Fall 2017 is August 7, 2017.
 Click here to fill out and submit the proposal form.

 Share your “OneNewThing” Experience

-We will be excited to learn from your experiences of exploring ways for enhancing your courses!
+We will be excited to learn from your experiences as you enhance your courses!
 There are a variety of options for sharing your OneNewThing project with other DU faculty, including (but not limited to) creating a video, delivering a presentation, or writing a blog post for the OTL website.
 Be sure to view the OneNewThing Archive for examples of past projects.
-Regardless of which method you choose for sharing your experience, we ask that you address the following questions when sharing your project:
+Regardless of which method you choose, we ask that you address the following questions when sharing your project: